qazirain/FaceCount_API_FastAPI_Docker_Heroku/README.md

 A POC RestAPI based on FastAPI Docker and hosted on Heroku

-The API returns the number of people/faces in an image im json format!
+The API returns the number of faces in an image im json format!